 in our misanthropy, the day that we met we agreed

-we would rather not know each other, but when
+we would rather not know each other.

-I got drunk and collapsed on the grass
+Then I got drunk and collapsed on the grass

 of the consulate, you practically carried me home.

 Those were hot days.
 You read in the sun.

 I smoked on the balcony.
 We drank strong